How to Track Progress for Personal Goals (Setup Guide)

 After the First Month

-Ready to put these tracking principles into practice across all areas of your life?
-The Life Goals Workbook provides structured tracking templates, weekly review prompts, and goal-setting frameworks designed to work with the Feedback Loop Framework described in this article.
+To put these tracking principles into practice across every area of your life, the Life Goals Workbook provides structured tracking templates, weekly review prompts, and goal-setting frameworks designed to work with the Feedback Loop Framework described here.
+To go deeper on specific pieces, these guides pair well with the system above:

 Frequently Asked Questions